-MISSOURI DEPARTMENT OF ELEMENTARY AND SECONDARY EDUCATION BOARD POLICY: KLA EVERY STUDENT SUCCEEDS ACT OF 2015 (ESSA) COMPLAINT PROCEDURES
+MISSOURI DEPARTMENT OF ELEMENTARY AND SECONDARY EDUCATION - (Goes under statement of legal compliance after free and appropriate public education).
+EVERY STUDENT SUCCEEDS ACT OF 2015 (ESSA) COMPLAINT PROCEDURES

-This guide explains how to file a complaint about any of the programs that are administered by the Missouri Department of Elementary and Secondary Education (the Department) under the Every Student Succeeds Act of 2015 (ESSA)-
+This guide explains how to file a complaint about any of the programs1 that are administered by the Missouri Department of Elementary and Secondary Education (the Department) under the Every Student Succeeds Act of $2015 (ESSA)^2$ .

-Missouri Department of Elementary and Secondary Education Complaint Procedures for ESSA Programs Table of Contents General Information 1.
+Missouri Department of Elementary and Secondary Education Complaint Procedures for ESSA Programs Table of Contents

+General Information 1.
 What is a complaint under ESSA?
 2. Who may file a complaint?
 3. How can a complaint be filed?
 Complaints filed with LEA 4.
 How will a complaint filed with the LEA be investigated?
 5. What happens if a complaint is not resolved at the local level (LEA)?
 Complaints filed with the Department 6.
 How can a complaint be filed with the Department?
 7. How will a complaint filed with the Department be investigated?
 8. How are complaints related to equitable services to private school children handled differently?
-Appeals 9.
-How will appeals to the Department be investigated?